omair2200/Lean-Technologies-Internship-Task/README.md

 2. Access the application in your web browser at `http://127.0.0.1:5000/`.

 3. Upload your resume in PDF format.
+4. Enter your Job profile

-4. Click the submit button to initiate the review process.
+5. Click the submit button to initiate the review process.

-5. The application will use ChatGPT to analyze your resume and provide feedback based on various metrics.
+6. The application will use ChatGPT to analyze your resume and provide feedback based on various metrics.

 ## Files